-Furthermore, simplified procedures are available for performing customs formalities for import, transit and/or exports.
-These simplified procedures will often allow a more flexible handling of the (logistical) operations with customs supervision being performed in the company's administration rather than with a physical customs checks/supervision.
-The simplifications can also relate to self-issuing certificates of origin for exports or origin statements on commercial documents such as invoices (authorised exporter).
+Furthermore, simplified procedures are available for customs formalities upon import, transit and/or export.
+These simplified procedures will often allow a more flexible handling of the (logistical) operations, with customs supervision being performed in the company's administration rather than with a physical customs check/supervision.
+The simplifications can also relate to self-issuing certificates of origin for exports, or origin statements on commercial documents such as invoices (authorised exporter).
 Based on such origin certificates or origin statements, the imports in the country of destination may be subject to reduced customs duty rates.